by Damian Rees on 03/01/12 at 9:45 am

 Emphasize Your Key Selling Points

 The wireframe below shows a basic structure of how you might design your résumé to emphasize your key selling points as early in the process as possible.
 This basic structure takes the user through the core aspects of why they should choose you, and demonstrates that you have the key criteria they’re looking for.
 If you’re looking for a résumé template that emphasizes key selling points and is easy to scan, check out Light Resume.

 Your key selling points should show why you’re different to all the other candidates.
 What do you really care about?
 What are your passions?
 What are you going to offer that’s different or unique?
 This is the area where you should show your passion for UX, talk about your blog, the UX articles you’ve written, the conferences you’ve attended, the questions you’ve asked/answered on sites like Quora or UX StackExchange, give links and evidence here if you can.
-Also, think outside of UX here and list the volunteer work you’ve done, show your values as a person and your passion and interests outside of work and how they could benefit your future employer.
-For example, lets say you love fashion, maybe you can explain how you’re fashion expertise could help them target potential clients such as fashion retailers and manufacturers.
+Also, think outside of UX here and list the volunteer work you’ve done, your passion and interests outside of work and how they could benefit your future employer.
+For example, if you love fashion, maybe you can explain how you’re fashion expertise could help them target potential clients such as fashion retailers and manufacturers.

 Another thing is to respond specifically to the criteria in the job advert.
 A good way to do this could be to include a checklist with ticks against the core criteria listed for the job.
 Use bold, large font, good use of white space to emphasize your basic criteria matching the job.
 You need to focus on demonstrating your credibility in an easy to scan format.

 Fundamentally, your résumé should put a business case forward for why this company needs you.
 Not why they need what you do (they have a pile of other people who can offer that), but why they need you to do it.
 What makes you special?
 Once you figure that out and follow these guidelines, you’ll have no trouble landing the job of your dreams.